adaltas/node-csv-docs/src/md/project/distributions/browser_esm.md

 Compared with the [Node.js version](/csv/distributions/nodejs_esm/), this distribution bundles polyfills to run outside of the Node.js environment.

-Modern web browsers import ECMAScript modules nativelly and it also works within webpack and other alternative bundlers.
+Modern web browsers import ECMAScript modules natively and it also works within webpack and other alternative bundlers.
 Two demonstrations are available:

 - A Vanilla Javascript application with [Express](https://expressjs.com/) targeting web browsers with module support.
 - A web application bundled with [webpack](https://webpack.js.org/).